The Only Certainties in Life are Death and Taxes

 And the poor are often less able to escape taxes.
 To give a basic example, groceries and unprepared foods are typically exempt from sales tax, but in food deserts—poor neighborhoods where it’s hard to find a supermarket, but easy to find fast food restaurants—the residents are unfairly burdened by sales tax when it comes to purchasing food and other necessities.

 The non-partisan Institute on Taxation and Economic Policy’s 2009 study “Who Pays?” offers a good primer on how regressive taxation affects the poor.
 The study assessed the fairness of each state’s tax system, measuring state and local taxes paid by different income groups in 2007.
 The main finding of the research was that “nearly every state and local tax system takes a much greater share of income from middle- and low-income families than from the wealthy.”

 The ten states with the most regressive tax systems asked their poorest residents — those in the bottom 20 percent of the income scale — to pay up to six times as much of their income in taxes as they ask the wealthy to pay.

 Tax credits, such as the Earned Income Tax Credit and the Child Tax Credit have helped low-income working families during the recession and assist in offsetting the regressive tax burden shouldered by the poor.
 These tax credits, which were established with bipartisan support, will expire at the end of the year.
 Congress is currently debating if these credits will be extended.

-Federal income tax comprises just a sliver of the taxes that are paid, so not paying federal income taxes is not akin to not paying taxes.
+Federal income tax is just a sliver of the taxes that are paid in this country, so not paying federal income taxes is not akin to not paying taxes.
 The old adage that the only certainties in life are death and taxes holds true – for everyone.
 Unfortunately, the reality of how the tax burden is shared is not always understood.